 - Employees should not have visible tattoos. - Male employees must wear a tie, dress pants, dress shirts, and formal shoes.
-Suits should be worn when required, and where appropriate. - Male employees should not have any piercing whether on their ears or elsewhere. - Male employees should have neat well-groomed hair, long hair is not allowed. - On Friday, male employees may wear Shalwar Kameez (white) with "waistcoat/coat". - Male employees may wear collared shirts and trousers on Saturdays being considered a "business-casual attire days"; wearing of collarless T-shirts, jeans, or shorts, slippers joggers will not be admissible. - Female employees must wear modest clothes, which are not revealing, shalwar kameez/kurta, skirts below knee length, shirts that are not distracting or revealing, pants, which are not tight fitting, are allowed. - Female employees should not wear dangling earrings to avoid distractions.

-Female employees with hair below shoulder length should have their hair neatly tied back.
+Suits should be worn when required, and where appropriate. - Male employees should not have any visible piercing particularly facial or on their ears. - Male employees should have neat well-groomed hair, long hair is not allowed. - On Friday, male employees may wear Shalwar Kameez with "waistcoat/coat". - Female employees must wear modest clothes, which are not revealing, shalwar kameez/kurta, skirts below knee length, shirts that are not distracting or revealing, pants, which are not tight fitting, are allowed. - Female employees should not wear dangling earrings to avoid distractions. - Female employees with hair below shoulder length should have their hair neatly tied back.